 The opinions expressed by individual authors here belong to them alone and do not necessarily reflect those of their family members, churches, presbyteries, or the PCA.

-All content on this site is the solo intellectual property of the author.
+All content on this site is the sole intellectual property of the author.
 No content may be be copied or used elsewhere without permission of the author.